Teletape Studios

-Reeves Teletape Studios was a group of television studios located in Manhattan in New York City.
+Reeves Teletape Studios were a group of television studios located in Manhattan in New York City.
 Owned by Reeves Communications Corporation, it was formed in 1974 by the merger of Reeves Sound Services (a sound and video post-production company and successor to the former Reeves Soundcraft - founded by Hazard E. Reeves), and Tele-tape Productions (a video remote truck and studio facility firm based in NY).
 Unitel Video bought the studio and its assets in late 1986, and operated them until at least 1993.